la5nta/wl2k-go/README.md

 ## Thanks to

-The JNOS developers for the properly maintained lzhuf implementation, as well as the original author Haruyasu Yoshizaki.
+The JNOS developers for the lzhuf implementation which got ported to Go.

 The paclink-unix team (Nicholas S. Castellano N2QZ and others) - reference implementation